The most important aspect of the work of Three Aunties will be providing educational events for the public.

 ROOTS stands for Reclaiming Our Origins, Traditions and Skills.
 The purpose is to restore pride in, and cultivate appreciation for, our historical and natural heritage.
 This will be accomplished through providing opportunities for the teaching and learning of ancient and traditional skills that are being lost.
 These skills are beginning to be recognized as being important for young people who will live in the world of future decades.

-Other events will be planned as opportunities arise.
+Other events, such as a Holistic Health Fair that includes environmental health, and a Do-It-Yourself day of workshops, will be planned as opportunities arise.
 Three Aunties may partner with other nonprofit organizations in some of its endeavors.

 Besides educational events, the next most important work of Three Aunties is to provide information.
 Three Aunties may publish articles, books, multimedia electronic publications, apps and newsletters that inform the general public and interested specialists of important research, discoveries, natural occurrences, natural phenomena, and empowering methods of co-existing with nature in a mutually beneficial manner.